Editor’s Note: This post has been updated with fresh links and new content. 🙂

-It’s because you’re not controlling what’s happening beneath the surface.
+It’s because you aren’t controlling what’s happening beneath the surface.

 The Iceberg Effect happens when what you see above the surface in your PPC accounts doesn’t match up with what you can’t control beneath the surface.

-In other words, your ratio of what you can’t control vs what you can control is too big.
+In other words, your ratio of what you can’t control vs. what you can control is askew.

 Let me explain with an example.

-Take a simple look at an AdWords Search network campaign.
+Here’s a simple Google Ads Search network campaign.

-Depending on the keyword match types you use, the keywords you’re bidding on are not the end result of what you’re paying for.
+Depending on the keyword match types you’re using, the keywords you bid on are not what you’re paying for.

 Your search terms are what you’re paying for.

-And if your search terms don’t match your keywords, then you’re not able to control them.
+And if your search terms don’t match your keywords, then you can’t control them.

 Take a look at this screenshot:

-If you take a close look at the right hand column (the Keyword column), you’ll notice that each Search term in the left hand column is completely different.
+If you take a close look at the Keywords in the right hand column, you’ll notice that each Search term in the left hand column is completely different.